jiponov/Notice-SVC/README.md

 # Notice-SVC ⚙️
 📄 Notice SVC is a microservice responsible for handling notifications and generating license certificates for purchased games.
 It communicates with the main **Jubbisoft Games Store** application through REST APIs.
+`(The project is still being developed and some features may be incomplete or unstable.)`

 ⚠️ **Project Integration**
 This microservice is part of Jubbisoft Games Store.